wasilukm/hoymiles-mqtt-integration/README.md

 Connection to S-Miles Cloud is not required; the whole communication is local through ModbusTCP protocol.

 This integration is a wrapper over https://github.com/wasilukm/hoymiles-mqtt tool for those who don't want or can't run the tool in isolation from Home Assistant.
-Therefore, the integration doesn't provide any entities or devices directly.
-Once the integration is properly configured, all devices (inverters and DTU) are visible under `MQTT` integration.
-They are named:
+Therefore, the integration doesn't need any extra configuration except copying the configuration from the tool.
+The integration creates two types of devices:
 - `DTU_<serial_number>` - DTU device
 - `inv_<serial_number>` - inverter instances